Deceased Parents Are the Best

 - The Arrandas of Galaxy of Fear.
 They were on Alderaan, along with almost everyone else Tash and Zak knew, and the kids were profoundly changed by their loss.

-- There are exactly two living parents that we see in the Den Of Shadows series: Dominique, and Erin's father.
+- There are exactly two living parents that we see in the Den of Shadows series: Dominique, and Erin's father.
 Other than that, all the protagonists' parents have been dead.

 - Maddigan's Quest plays with this trope; Garland idolises her father Ferdie, occasionally to the detriment of her mother, while Eden has complete trust in the ideals his parents died for.
 His brother Timon, on the other hand...

 - Frasier and Niles' mother Hester is often remembered in the best possible light by them (and Martin) as a compassionate, considerate, cultured and down to earth woman.
 There is the occasional hint that this view is not entirely accurate; she had a brief affair, it is sometimes implied that her method of raising the boys was ultimately damaging to them, and (if her appearance on Cheers is anything to go by) she could be outright hostile to Frasier's love interests.
-It's still made clear that despite her faults this is not an entirely inaccurate view of her, however, and that for her faults she was still a loving mother and husband to them, hence why they choose to remember her fondly.
+It's still made clear that despite her faults this is not an entirely inaccurate view of her, however, and that for her faults she was still a loving mother and wife to them, hence why they choose to remember her fondly.

-- More often played for laughs than straight, although there was a couple of those moments, was Del Boy's and Rodney's mum in Only Fools And Horses.
+- More often played for laughs than straight, although there was a couple of those moments, was Del Boy's and Rodney's mum in Only Fools and Horses.
 She is often spoken of in hushed reverenced tones as if she was the Virgin Mary...the truth of course is that she was a less than perfect parent but she always did the best she could for her kids.

 - Electra takes this kind of attitude towards Agamemnon in Electra, even feeling morally justified in wanting to kill her mother to avenge his death.